DiogoR404/MetaData262/README.md

 `git submodule update`

-Finally to install the dependecies of the project the makefile has to be executed:
+Finally to install the dependecies of the project the makefile has to be executed.

+`make`

 # Existing Metadata